MileHacker Logo

 Water Sports & Wildlife

-• Swimming in Lake Nyasa (near Kyela).
+• Swimming within The lake Nyasa (near Kyela).

 • Local fishing experiences with community members.